 One striking detail in this story, which could easily escape notice, is the date on which Pope Francis’ letter appears in the Acta Apostolicae Sedis: October 7, 2016 (AAS Vol. 108, No. 10, pp. 1071-1074), the day on which the Church celebrates the Feast of Our Lady of the Rosary.
 The fact the Francis’ letter of approval for sacrilegious Communion was made official on October 7 should remind us of the testimony of Sister Lucia of Fatima, who told Fr.
 Agustín Fuentes in 1957: “Father, the devil is in the mood for engaging in a decisive battle against the Blessed Virgin.”
 Likewise, she wrote to the late Cardinal Carlo Caffarra: “the final battle between the Lord and the reign of satan will be about marriage and the family.”

 Let us take heart, however, calling to mind Sister Lucia’s words of encouragement to Cardinal Caffarra that “Our Lady has already crushed his head,” as well as her affirmation to Fr.
-Fuentes that:
+Agustin Fuentes that

 “the Most Holy Virgin, in these last times in which we live, has given a new efficacy to the recitation of the Rosary.
 She has given this efficacy to such an extent that there is no problem, no matter how difficult it is, whether temporal or above all spiritual, in the personal life of each one of us, of our families, of the families of the world or of the religious communities, or even of the life of peoples and nations, that cannot be solved by the Rosary.”